omarbelkady/LinuxTerminalBash/README.md

 ### 7 Layers in IT of the OSI Model[Super Important]:

-- Physical Layer: Data Unit Layer is in binary bits(1/0).
+- Physical Layer[L1]: Data Unit Layer is in binary bits(1/0).
 Primary resp of this layer is to send&receive bitch
     - layer specifications:
         - electrical
         - mechanical